 Beyond these examples

-These snippets focus on specific instance-level features: basic instance provisioning, storage autoscaling, and Secrets Manager password management.
+These snippets focus on specific instance-level features: basic instance creation and storage configuration, Secrets Manager password management, and RDS Custom deployments and read replicas.
 They’re intentionally minimal rather than full database deployments.

-The examples typically assume pre-existing infrastructure such as VPC and subnet groups, and KMS keys for custom encryption.
-They focus on configuring the instance rather than provisioning the surrounding network and security infrastructure.
+The examples may reference pre-existing infrastructure such as VPC subnet groups and security groups, IAM roles for RDS Custom, Enhanced Monitoring, or Active Directory, KMS keys for encryption, and Secrets Manager for password management.
+They focus on configuring the instance rather than provisioning everything around it.

 To keep things focused, common RDS patterns are omitted, including: